 Notwithstanding the above, legislation is passed from time to time that assigns different uses to such surpluses.
-The balance in the Budget Reserve Fund as of June 30, 2017, as estimated by the Comptroller, is \$212.9 million, which is 1.1% of the net General Fund appropriations for Fiscal Year 2018.
+The balance in the Budget Reserve Fund as of June 30, 2017, was \$212.9 million, which is 1.1% of the net General Fund appropriations for Fiscal Year 2018.